g2inR/g2r/README.md

-# g2r

-experiments with R and g2
+Experiments with R and g2 - this is nowhere near a full-featured `htmlwidget`.
+I'll start with hacks and sketches to understand the `g2` API and hopefully determine the best way to create an `R` API for creation.

 # g2